FriendsOfMDT/PSD/Documentation/PowerShell Deployment - PSD Wizard Guide.md

 $result = Show-PSDWizard "$scripts\PSDWizard.xaml" -Language $tsenv:Language
 ```

-2. Edit Customsettings.ini to match language locale (eg en-ES)
+2. Edit CustomSettings.ini to match language locale (eg en-ES)
 ```ini
 Language=en-ES
 ```
-...and make sure your setting the CustomSAetting.ini values to match the theme (see themes section)
+...and make sure your setting the CustomSetting.ini values to match the theme (see themes section)

 3. Make a copy of each page and definition files and rename to reflect new language (using **en-ES** as an example)
 ```